 The video element of the live Chessmachine performance was created by Russian/American video/installation artists Evelina Domnitch + Dmitry Gelfand

-Richard Chartier is considered one of the key figures of reductionist electronic sound art.
-Chartier's minimalist digital
+Richard Chartier is a Los Angeles-based artist considered one of the key figures in minimalist sound art.
+Chartier’s works